 |Canon 1D Mark II||Y||none||none||-||-||none||1.1||-||-||-||Canon 1D Mark II|

 |Nikon D4||Y||mono||mono||Y||Y||micro||2.0||-||-||-||Nikon D4|

 |Nikon D3S||Y||stereo||none||-||-||mini||2.0||-||-||-||Nikon D3S|

 It is notable that the 1D Mark IV has a hotshoe, while the G9X Mark II does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Canon 1D Mark IV (unlike the G9X Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D Mark IV or the Canon G9 X Mark II – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.